Programs and Services

 Day report centers emphasize alcohol and drug abuse counseling, day to day accountability, drug testing and reporting, correctional case management; and individual and group counseling.
 Counseling services include parenting, domestic violence intervention, cognitive intervention, anger management, income management, education, employment/vocational.
 Community support/service networks and transitional/aftercare services are also provided.

-Supervised Transitional Living Programs (TLPs) serve offenders living in Wisconsin and Minnesota communities and promote responsible, pro-social lifestyle, financial independence and responsibility, gainful employment and independent living skills.
+Supervised Transitional Housing Services (THS) serve offenders living in Wisconsin and Minnesota communities and promote responsible, pro-social lifestyle, financial independence and responsibility, gainful employment and independent living skills.

 Institution and Correctional Center Services

-Alcohol and other drug abuse (AODA) services offered at Correctional Institutions throughout Wisconsin.
+We offer Alcohol and Other Drug Abuse (AODA) services, as well as Employment Services, at Correctional Institutions throughout Wisconsin.

 Outpatient Community Treatment Groups